ibmdbanalytics/ibmdbpy/blogs/use_case.md

-4. In the next step we analyze the spatial distribution of crimes over a period of past decade and display it as scatterplot .
+4. In the next step we analyze the spatial distribution of crimes over a period of past decade and display it as scatterplot using the ST_X() and ST_Y() functions of dashDB spatial to extract the geoemtric coordinates of the location of the crime.

 ```python
 idadf = IdaGeoDataFrame(idadb,'NYC_CRIME_DATA',indexer = 'OBJECTID',geometry = 'GEO_DATA')